bitrise-io/devcenter/_articles/en/getting-started/public-apps.md

 Of course, this does not mean anyone can do anything with your public app on Bitrise.
 If the user viewing the logs is not invited to work on the app in some role, they will only be able to:

-* view the build logs
+* View the build logs.
-* download the build logs
+* Download the build logs.
-* view the build's `bitrise.yml` file.
+* View the build's `bitrise.yml` file.

 {% include message_box.html type="warning" title="Setting an app to public" content=" You can only set an app to public when adding the app to Bitrise!
 Once an app has been added, its privacy settings **CANNOT** be changed again. "%}